cleanlab/cleanlab/DEVELOPMENT.md

       - `` :py:func:`file.function_name <cleanlab.file.function_name>` `` for functions
       - ``:py:class:`file.class_name <cleanlab.file.class_name>` `` for classes

     Here you have more control over the text that is displayed to display the module name.
+When referring to a function that is alternatively defined in other modules as well, always use this option to be more explicit about which module you are referencing.
 - Link a tutorial (rst file) from within a source code docstring or rst file: ``:ref:`tutorial_name <tutorial_name>` ``
 - Link a tutorial notebook (ipynb file) from within a source code docstring or rst file: `` `notebook_name <tutorials/notebook_name.ipynb>`_ `` .
 (If the notebook is not the in the same folder as the source code, use a relative path)
 - Link a function from within a tutorial notebook: `[function_name](../cleanlab/file.rst#cleanlab.file.function_name)`